Become a Habitat Homeowner

 Basic appliances such as a fridge or stove may be provided by HFHSSMA if there is an agreement with a supplier.

 We make affordable homeownership accessible by removing barriers that can make owning a home impossible for many low income working families and individuals.
 Although Habitat homes are sold at fair market value, Habitat homeowners’ monthly mortgage payments are interest-free and set at no more than 30 percent of their gross household income, including principal repayment and property tax.
-Each year, the gross household income is reviewed and adjustments to the monthly mortgage payment are made based on that income assessment.

 What’s NOT included: